 Lack of intimacy in relationsip

-If you wish to contact me to discuss and/or book an appointment please use the contact details provided and I will endeavour to get back to you at the earliest opportunity.
+If you wish to contact me to discuss and/or book an appointment please use the contact details provided and I will endeavour to get back to you at my earliest opportunity.